Books I Read in 2025

 Near the end of the book, you get this very chilling realization that the violence unleashed by Trump has really made it into the highest halls of government.

 When one senator, a member of leadership, said he was leaning toward voting to convict, the other urgently encouraged him to reconsider.
 You can’t do that, one said, think of your personal safety, said another, think of your children.
 The senator eventually decided they were right.
-There were to many Trump supporters with guns in his state, he explained to Romney.
+There were too many Trump supporters with guns in his state, he explained to Romney.
 His wife wouldn’t feel safe going out in public.

 Senators voting a certain way because they fear assassinations?
 Sounds like fascism not the home of the free and the brave.
 Romney A Reckoning .
 A fun read.
 You will find this book at a garage sale in a few years.
 Buy it.
 Read it.
 Hopefully the world will be a bit saner by then.